wgsl-analyzer/wgsl-analyzer/.github/ISSUE_TEMPLATE/bug_report.md

 - logs
 - theories about what might be going wrong
 - workarounds that you used
-- links to related bugs, PRs or discussions
+- links to related bugs, PRs, or discussions